Liluan1/ABE/README.md

 error does not go away (even though you installed the dependency), try running "make clean" to clear the CMake cache.

-6. Build PALISADE by running the following command (this will take few minutes; using the -j make command-line flag is suggested to speed up the build)
+* Build the executables by running the following command (this will take few minutes; using the -j make command-line flag is suggested to speed up the build)
 ```
 make
 ```